ASOS (retailer): 2013–2019

+2020–present

-In April 2020, during the COVID-19 pandemic, ASOS was accused by some staff and workers unions of "playing Russian roulette with people’s lives" by failing to adequately enforce preventative measures in their Grimethorpe, Barnsley site.
+In April 2020, during the COVID-19 pandemic, ASOS was accused by some staff and workers unions of "playing Russian roulette with people's lives" by failing to adequately enforce preventative measures in their Grimethorpe, Barnsley site.
 It was claimed that warehouse staff could not safely operate whilst maintaining social distancing, that the staff felt unsafe and that ASOS's product was not actually essential, thus not meeting the UK Government's recommendation that only essential workplaces remain open.
 The company disputed these claims, claiming they had sufficiently changed their operation to comply, Barnsley Council also inspected the site and found that the company was complying.

 In October 2020, ASOS Marketplace announced that it would not be charging commission rates on small business transactions to provide support through the COVID-19 pandemic for sellers.

 In April 2021, ASOS has partnered with delivery company DPD of DPDgroup to allow shoppers the option to donate unwanted clothing to charity.
 In June 2021, ASOS launched a partnership with Lush Fresh Handmade Cosmetics.

 In February 2021, it was announced that ASOS was to acquire the Topshop, Topman, Miss Selfridge, and HIIT brands from collapsed Philip Green's Arcadia Group.
-On 4 February, the three former Arcadia Group brands became wholly owned subsidiaries of ASOS with 300 head-office staff members from Arcadia and Topshop/Topman Limited.
+On 4 February, the three former Arcadia Group brands became wholly owned subsidiaries of ASOS, with 300 head-office staff members from Arcadia and Topshop/Topman Limited.

-In November 2021, Ian Dyson became Chair.
+In November 2021, Ian Dyson, former Marks & Spencer finance director, became Chair.

 Following the Russian invasion of Ukraine in 2022, ASOS suspended operations in Russia.

+In January 2023, ASOS's share value UK dropped by 70% compared to the previous year, mainly due to online shopping and shipping of the products.
+Consumers were less likely to purchase items online due to delivery problems since Christmas.

+In June 2023, it was reported that the Frasers Group had accumulated a stake of nearly 9% in ASOS.

+In November 2023, The Guardian reported that Asos's business was "unsustainable" describing it as a "fast-fashion also-ran".
+In September 2024, Asos introduced a return fee of £3.95 starting in October which risked alienating customers.
+The BBC reported that customers had reacted to the decision with anger with returns to Asos common due to the company's inconsistent sizing.